kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 |---------------------------------------------------------------|--------------|----------|-----|
 | `s3://kolena-public-examples/cifar10/data/horse0000.png`        | horse        |     153.994     |    84.126  |

-From this you can see that image `horse0000.png` has the ground_truth classification of `horse`, and has brightness and contrast data.
+This datapoint is the image `horse0000.png` with a classification of `horse` and has brightness and contrast data.

-When uploading a dataset to Kolena, it is important to be able to differentiate between each datapoint.
-This is accomplished by configuring an `id_field` - a unique identifier for a datapoint.
+Each datapoint is uniquely identified by a column or set of columns known as `id_field`(s).
+`id_field` also allow model results to be associated to a datapoint.
 You can select any field that is unique across your data, or generate one if no unique identifiers exist for your dataset.
-Below are some common patterns for generating/selecting a unique identifier if your data does not have a natural ID field:
+Some common patterns for generating or selecting a `id_field` include:

 - If your datapoints contain a `locator` field pointing to the external files representing your model inputs, the `locator` field is usually used as the ID field.